 47. Have dinner at a local wine bar

 Wine and dine your date, literally, by hitting up a cozy local wine bar for your next night out.
 Sip on a glass of your favorite red or white wine while sharing a cheeseboard and indulging in light bites.
-Get inspired with our list of 10+ Wine Bars in the Tampa Bay Area.
+Get inspired with our picks for the Best Wine Bars in the Tampa Bay Area.

 48. Explore Ybor City